mholling/nswtopo/README.markdown

 * _Mac OS X_:
   * ImageMagick and GDAL can obtained for Mac OS by first setting up [MacPorts](http://www.macports.org/), a package manager for Mac OS; follow [these instructions](http://guide.macports.org/chunked/installing.html) on the MacPorts site.
 After MacPorts is installed, use it to install the packages with `sudo port install gdal` and `sudo port install imagemagick +q8`
   * Alternatively, you can download and install pre-built binaries; try [here](http://www.kyngchaos.com/software:frameworks#gdal_complete) for GDAL, and the instructions [here](http://www.imagemagick.org/script/binary-releases.php#macosx) for ImageMagick.
 (This may or may not be quicker/easier than installing XCode and MacPorts!)
   * Type `ruby -v` in a terminal window to see whether a version 1.9.3 or greater Ruby already exists.
-If not, you can install Ruby 1.9.3 a number of ways, as explained [here](http://www.ruby-lang.org/en/downloads/).
-(If you are using MacPorts, `sudo port install ruby19 +nosuffix` should also work.)
+If not, you can install Ruby a number of ways, as explained [here](http://www.ruby-lang.org/en/downloads/).
+(If you are using MacPorts, `sudo port install ruby22 +nosuffix` should also work.)
   * Download and install Inkscape [here](http://inkscape.org/download/), or install it using MacPorts: `sudo port install inkscape`
-* _Linux_: You should be able to install the appropriate Ruby, ImageMagick, GDAL, Inkscape and zip packages using your distro's package manager (RPM, Aptitude, etc).
+* _Linux_: You should be able to install the appropriate Ruby, ImageMagick, GDAL, Inkscape and zip packages using your distro's package manager (Pacman, RPM, Aptitude, etc).

 You can check that the tools are correctly installed by using the following commands: